Generic Name: ado-trastuzumab emtansine

 In order to prevent medication errors it is important to check the vial labels to ensure that the drug being prepared and administered is Kadcyla (ado-trastuzumab emtansine) and not trastuzumab.

-- Administer Kadcyla as an intravenous infusion only with a 0.22 micron in-line polyethersulfone (PES) filter.
+- Administer Kadcyla as an intravenous infusion only with a 0.2 or 0.22 micron in-line polyethersulfone (PES) filter.
 Do not administer as an intravenous push or bolus.

 - Do not mix Kadcyla, or administer as an infusion, with other medicinal products.

-- In order to improve traceability of biological medicinal products, the tradename of the administered product should be clearly recorded (or stated) in the patient file.
+- In order to improve traceability of biological medicinal products, the tradename and the batch number of the administered product should be clearly recorded (or stated) in the patient file.

 - Use aseptic technique for reconstitution and preparation of dosing solution.
 Appropriate procedures for the preparation of chemotherapeutic drugs should be used.